ecruzolivera/ecruzolivera-website/src/content/blog/3 - Cpp for Embedded Systems Part 3 Hierarchical State Machine/3 - Cpp for Embedded Systems Part 3 Hierarchical State Machine.md

 Let's break the example:

 First, we have a number of "event handlers" in this case also known as global functions, but because of the `Action_t` type it's really a Delegate of type `void(int)` you can bind global functions or class methods.
-The event handler receives a parameter that is the event id number that is defined in the `Event` enum, this enables to use the same event handler for all events in the same state and internally handle each case.
+The event handler receives a parameter that is the event ID number that is defined in the `Event` enumeration, this enables to use the same event handler for all events in the same state and internally handle each case.

 ## Hierarchical State Machine